-- A. Officers may use only department-issued BWCs in the performance of official duties for this agency or when otherwise performing authorized law enforcement services as an employee of this department, or while under the command of another chief law enforcement officer or federal official.
-BWC use for off duty law enforcement related employment purposes must be approved by the Chief of Police. - B. All Police Officers and Community Service Officers working uniform patrol, uniform special details, traffic duties, and uniform school resource duties shall use a BWC unless permission has been granted by a supervisor to deviate from this clause.
+- A. Officers may use only department-issued BWCs in the performance of official duties for this agency or when otherwise performing authorized law enforcement services as an employee of this department.
+BWC use for off duty law enforcement related employment purposes must be approved by the Chief of Police. - B. All police officers working uniform patrol, uniform special details, traffic duties, and uniform school resource duties shall use a BWC unless permission has been granted by a supervisor to deviate from this clause.
 Plain clothes investigators/officers and administrators are not obligated to use a BWC, but may elect to use a BWC on a case by case basis, pursuant to the needs of the specific investigation or job duty. - C. Officers who have deployed a BWC shall operate and use it consistent with this policy.
 Officers shall conduct a function test of their issued BWCs at the beginning of each shift to make sure the devices are operating properly.
 Officers noting a malfunction during testing or at any other time shall promptly report the malfunction to the officer's supervisor and shall notify the support services technician.
 As soon as is practical, the malfunctioning BWC shall be put down for service and the officer should deploy a working BWC.
 If a BWC malfunctions while recording, is lost or damaged, the circumstances shall be documented in a police report and a supervisor shall be notified.

-- D. Officers required to deploy a BWC (use and documentation section B) shall wear their issued BWCs above the midline of the waist in a position that maximizes the recording system's capacity to record video of the officer's activity. - E. During certain circumstances where a tactical advantage may be gained by removing the BWC from an Officer's uniform and attaching it to a device or placing it in a location where it can be utilized to capture evidence or increase situational awareness through remote viewing capabilities, it is approved to remove the BWC from the uniform and utilize it in this manner.
-Examples of situations where the BWC may be used in this manner include, but are not limited to the following: When deployed in an armored vehicle or surveillance vehicle, placing the BWC on the dash looking out the window may record more evidence than leaving the BWC on the uniform.
-When searching a building, an officer may utilize the BWC's remote cell phone viewing capabilities by removing the BWC and placing it on the end of a pole to search attics or confined spaces.
-Using certain robotics platforms, an officer may attach the BWC to the front of the device using remote viewing capabilities to enter and observe a location to gain a tactical advantage.
-Officers should evaluate each situation to determine if the circumstances and time constraints allow another BWC to be obtained for this use while their assigned BWC remains on the uniform. - F. Officers must document BWC use and non-use as follows: - 1.
+- D. Officers should wear their issued BWCs at the location on their body and in the manner specified in training. - E. Officers must document BWC use and non-use as follows: - 1.
 Whenever an officer makes a recording, the existence of the recording shall be documented in an incident report, citation, or in a CAD event (if no report is completed). - 2.
 Whenever an officer fails to record an activity that is required to be recorded under this policy or captures only a part of the activity, the officer must document the circumstances and reasons for not recording in an incident report or CAD event (if no report is completed).
-Supervisors shall ensure BWC use is in compliance with this policy when reviewing reports and CAD data. - G. The department will maintain the following records relating to BWC use, which are classified as public data: - 1.
+Supervisors shall ensure BWC use is in compliance with this policy when reviewing reports and CAD data. - F. The department will maintain the following records relating to BWC use, which are classified as public data: - 1.
 The total number of BWCs owned or maintained by the agency; - 2.
 A daily record of the total number of BWCs actually deployed and used by officers; - 3.
 The total amount of recorded BWC data collected and maintained; and - 4.
 This policy, together with the Records Retention Schedule.